gatemezing/phd-dissertation/README.md

 - Defense at Eurecom (See announcement) on April 10th.
 - Pictures of the Defense
 - Slides of the Defense
-- Twit about the defense from Eurecom
+- Tweet about the defense from Eurecom

 After Defense